DevExpress/devextreme-documentation/concepts/05 Widgets/Resizable/00 Overview.md

         width: 100%
     }

-[note]We recommend specifying the width- and height-related options of the **Resizable**, because the content usually takes them into account.
+[note]We recommend specifying the width- and height-related properties of the **Resizable**, because the content usually takes them into account.

 To specify which sides of the **Resizable** - top, bottom, left, right or all at once - can be used for resizing content, set the [handles](/api-reference/10%20UI%20Widgets/dxResizable/1%20Configuration/handles.md '/Documentation/ApiReference/UI_Widgets/dxResizable/Configuration/#handles') property.
 Note that this property can accept several values separated with space.